 When fully stopped, apply rear brake as well and lock parking brake.

-Disembark on uphill side, or to a side if pointed straight uphill (passenger first).
+Disembark on uphill side, or to a side if pointed straight uphill (passenger first on 2-UP models).

 Turn the vehicle around and remount, following the procedure described further in this Operator's Guide.

 Improperly operating over obstacles.